OpenCDSS/cdss-app-tstool-doc-user/mkdocs-project/docs/spatial/spatial.md

-# Learn TSTool / Spatial Data Integration #
+# TSTool / Spatial Data Integration #

 This chapter describes TSTool integration with spatial data.
 This chapter will be updated when addition spatial data integration features are implemented.